upn3xt/chrono/journal/JOURNAL.md

 integers are causing a lot of pain.
 Maybe in the future, before actually making the language written in itself, I make a better and more documented backend for language creation.
 It could be llvm based or written intirely from scratch(this is such a bad idea) and it would just be quick.
 The only real work in a language in 2025 should be STL's, Frameworks and Comptime checks.
 ANYWAY, the new codegen is just starting to work but there's still errors and parameters to work on.

+## WHOLE LOTTA TRASH - LESS EACH TIME, MORE REWORK BECAUSE

+The garbage problem is back and now even the previous solution isn't 100% effective, but now the code generator is better each time.
+The amount of rework tho is kinda ahh.